|

 Hi,

-and Tokyo since 1991.
-I'm interested in travel,
+in Asia.
+I'm interested in travel, motorcycles,

-computers, foreign languages, bicycling, music,
+foreign languages, music, you know, the usual

-many of them did back in 1997, as a learning experience
+of them did back in 1997, as a learning experience

 with HTML and some brain-racking for content.